 - Overly warm temperatures can taint the flavor of the wine.

-Here is a funny story showing us that knowledge can sometimes come from the most unexpected sources.
-I love the sitcom, Frasier.
-It ran from 1993 to 2004, It is the only thing that relaxes me at night and the only show I consistently watch.
+A funny story shows us that knowledge can sometimes come from the most unexpected sources.
+I love the sitcom Frasier.
+It ran from 1993 to 2004, and It is the only thing that relaxes me at night and the only show I consistently watch.

-First of all, it is funny as heck, and second, it takes very little commitment.
+First, it is funny as heck, and second, it takes very little commitment.
 Watching new shows takes commitment, and it is a time-waster for me.
-In season seven, episode 23.
-Frasier’s doorman Morrie died, and his wife gave Martin a bottle of 1945 Chateau Petrus he received from his uncle, who was in France after the war.
+In season seven, episode 23, Frasier’s doorman Morrie died, and his wife gave Martin a bottle of 1945 Chateau Petrus.
+Morrie had received it from his uncle, who was in France after the war.
 Martin gifted the wine to Daphne for her impending marriage to Donny.
 But Daphne gave it to Frasier the night before her wedding.

-To end this rather long story, as they sat in the Winnebago on Daphne’s wedding day comforting Niles, who was about to lose the love of his life (Daphne) to another man (Donny), Frasier decides to open Morrie’s special bottle of wine.
+To end this rather long story.
+As they sit in the Winnebago on Daphne’s wedding day, comforting Niles, who is about to lose the love of his life [Daphne] to another man [Donny], Frasier decides to open Morrie’s special bottle of wine.
 In unison, they all spat it out.
 And Frasier asked Martin where Morrie stored the wine.

-Martin replied, “In his basement close to his boiler room.”
-And that is how I learned the importance of temperature to the taste and shelf life of a bottle of wine.
+Martin replied, “In his basement, close to his boiler room.”
+And that is how I learned the importance of temperature to a bottle of wine’s taste and shelf life.

 Now let us get back to those tips.
 Here are three tips for finding your go-to wine shop: